martins-jean/Event-Driven-Serverless-ETL-in-AWS/README.md

   1. Open Redshift and select the cluster you created earlier. <br>
   2. Copy the JDBC URL of your Redshift cluster. <br>
   3. Open the query editor inside your Redshift cluster. <br>
-  4. Click "Connect to Database" and use the following configurations:
+  4. Click "Connect to Database" and use the following configurations: <br>
   - Under Connection, choose "Create new connection" <br>
   - Under Authentication, choose Temporary credentials <br>
   - Under Cluster, select the one you created for this project <br>